 But how do you know how much money to put toward stocks or bonds?
 It all starts with you.
 The basic things to think about include how long you plan to invest (known as your time horizon), your financial situation, and your tolerance for risk.

-Risk tolerance is a squishier measure than your time and money situation.
+Risk tolerance is a more personal measure than your time and money situation.
 History suggests that the more stocks you have in your investment mix, the more your account value may rise and fall over time.
-Risk tolerance asks you to consider how much stock market up-and-down you're willing to put up with.
+Risk tolerance asks you to consider how much stock market up-and-down you're willing to put up with in exchange for the potential for longer-term growth.

 It can be a little difficult to imagine how you would feel if the value of your account fell steadily for a period of time.
 Some people find themselves losing sleep over temporary stock market volatility.
 That can lead to selling investments at a low point, and ultimately losing money—the very outcome they were trying to avoid.
 That's why it's vital to choose a level of stock market risk you can live with: It can help you stay invested over time, which could give you the best chance of accomplishing your long-term investing goals.

-Your risk capacity is another important gauge for how much risk you can take on.
-It measures your financial ability to weather declines in your account.
+Your financial risk-bearing capacity is another important gauge for how much risk you can take on.
+It assesses your emotional and financial ability to weather declines in your account.

 If your goal is retirement in 20 years, your ability to take risk in a retirement account would be higher than in the account you use to pay bills.
 Your retirement account has time to recover from setbacks, and any immediate losses could be recovered.
 In your bill-paying account, a loss could very well jeopardize your ability to pay rent next month.

-It's important to consider both risk tolerance and risk capacity.
+It's important to consider your investment horizon, risk tolerance, and risk capacity.
 They don't always match up.
 Your ability to emotionally endure losses could exceed your financial situation.
 The reverse is also true: Some people are extremely loss averse no matter how much money they have.
 It may take an objective third party to help you accurately assess how to balance these 2 issues, so that you have the best chance to reach your financial goals.

 For the chance to get higher returns over the long term, investors have historically had to put up with bigger fluctuations in value over the short term.
 The table “Stock market dips are part of the ride in stocks” illustrates just how wide the swings have been.